Highlights from the Ratings and Financial Report for TAL Education Group (TAL)

 Sponsored

-The average price from analysts is $5.98, which is $0.35 above the current price.
 TAL currently public float of 352.85M and currently shorts hold a 4.09% ratio of that float.
-Today, the average trading volume of TAL was 5.90M shares.
+Today, the average trading volume of TAL was 5.91M shares.

 TAL’s Market Performance

-TAL stocks went up by 44.48% for the week, with a monthly drop of -4.66% and a quarterly performance of -2.08%, while its annual performance rate touched 15.16%.
-The volatility ratio for the week stands at 11.96% while the volatility levels for the past 30 days are set at 10.08% for TAL Education Group.
-The simple moving average for the period of the last 20 days is 11.96% for TAL stocks with a simple moving average of 17.62% for the last 200 days.
+TAL stocks went up by 24.49% for the week, with a monthly jump of 4.02% and a quarterly performance of 21.97%, while its annual performance rate touched 37.72%.
+The volatility ratio for the week stands at 9.05% while the volatility levels for the past 30 days are set at 10.67% for TAL Education Group.
+The simple moving average for the period of the last 20 days is 30.67% for TAL stocks with a simple moving average of 34.81% for the last 200 days.

 Analysts’ Opinion of TAL

-Many brokerage firms have already submitted their reports for TAL stocks, with BofA Securities repeating the rating for TAL by listing it as a “Neutral.”
-The predicted price for TAL in the upcoming period, according to BofA Securities is $4.70 based on the research report published on October 31st of the current year 2022.
+Many brokerage firms have already submitted their reports for TAL stocks, with UBS repeating the rating for TAL by listing it as a “Buy.”
+The predicted price for TAL in the upcoming period, according to UBS is $6.50 based on the research report published on November 03rd of the current year 2022.

-JP Morgan, on the other hand, stated in their research note that they expect to see TAL reach a price target of $3.90, previously predicting the price at $7.60.
-The rating they have provided for TAL stocks is “Neutral” according to the report published on May 02nd, 2022.
+BofA Securities, on the other hand, stated in their research note that they expect to see TAL reach a price target of $4.70, previously predicting the price at $4.30.
+The rating they have provided for TAL stocks is “Neutral” according to the report published on October 31st, 2022.

+JP Morgan gave a rating of “Neutral” to TAL, setting the target price at $3.90 in the report published on May 02nd of the current year.

-Volatility was left at 10.08%, however, over the last 30 days, the volatility rate increased by 11.96%, as shares sank -4.66% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +7.05% upper at present.
+Volatility was left at 10.67%, however, over the last 30 days, the volatility rate increased by 9.05%, as shares surge +8.80% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.74% upper at present.

 Stock Fundamentals for TAL